|Artwork inspired by my mom & Mary Janes, her favorite candy|

 That’s perhaps what was oddest about my mother, that she could have such a profound understanding of life, but had to struggle so mightily to shake an addiction that wasn’t even really her choice.
 She did, eventually.
 Then, in 1989, she went through some training programs and got her first job working for the Census Bureau.
-We worked there together, in an office in Towson.
+We worked there together for a bit, in an office in Towson, Maryland.
 For the first time in my memory, I got to see my mother walk through life as if on a feather.
-She had purpose.
+She finally had purpose.
 She had drive.

-It was an odd feeling when I made it to my 42nd birthday this past Fourth of July.
+It was an incredibly odd feeling when I made it to my 42nd birthday.
 I was happy to have made it, but outliving my own mother bothered me.
 She had warned us that she didn’t expect to reach old age.
-Mom constantly told me the story of how, after Woodstock, she’d brought Janis Joplin over to our place, how Janice had cuddled and fed me.
-My mother was shocked to hear of her death, just a little over a year later.
+Mom constantly told me the story of how, after Woodstock, she’d brought Janis Joplin over to our place, how Janice had cuddled, even fed me.
+My mother was shocked to hear of Janis’ death, just a little over a year later.
 She also realized that, considering they shared the same habit, she might not be too far behind.